 We can (re)focus our energy on what truly matters to us

-Now imagine your clothes are of good quality and fit well โ to your body shape and each other โ because you’ve created a capsule wardrobe that allows you to dress up or down as needed.
+Now imagine your clothes are of good quality, and fit your body shape and each other, because you’ve created a capsule wardrobe that lets you dress up or down as needed.
 Getting dressed for work or leisure and packing for a holiday would be much easier (and faster).

-If you didn’t spend your precious time shopping, cleaning, searching, (re)organizing, worrying, etc, what would you do?
-Have quality time with your partner, ageing parents or children.
-Read the books you’ve always wanted to read.
-Upskill?
-Start your own business.
-Volunteer.
+If you didn’t spend your precious time shopping, cleaning, searching, (re) organising, worrying, etc, what would you do?
+Have more quality time with your loved ones?
+Read the books you’ve always wanted to read?
+Reskill and change your career?
+Start your own business?
+Volunteer?
+Travel more?
 The choice is yours.

 Imagine what you could do if you didn't spend so much time and money maintaining your stuff | Photo by Domeckopol on Pixabay